Janux Therapeutics (JANX) Scheduled to Post Quarterly Earnings on Sunday

-Janux Therapeutics (NASDAQ:JANX – Get Free Report) is scheduled to be issuing its quarterly earnings data on Sunday, March 10th.
+Janux Therapeutics (NASDAQ:JANX – Get Free Report) will be posting its quarterly earnings results on Sunday, March 10th.

 Janux Therapeutics Stock Performance

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Tower Research Capital LLC TRC grew its position in shares of Janux Therapeutics by 149.4% in the 1st quarter.
-Tower Research Capital LLC TRC now owns 3,344 shares of the company’s stock worth $40,000 after buying an additional 2,003 shares during the last quarter.
-Barclays PLC grew its position in Janux Therapeutics by 533.0% during the 4th quarter.
-Barclays PLC now owns 4,608 shares of the company’s stock worth $61,000 after purchasing an additional 3,880 shares during the last quarter.
-Citigroup Inc. grew its position in Janux Therapeutics by 935.2% during the 2nd quarter.
-Citigroup Inc. now owns 5,787 shares of the company’s stock worth $69,000 after purchasing an additional 5,228 shares during the last quarter.
-Wells Fargo & Company MN grew its position in Janux Therapeutics by 115.0% during the 2nd quarter.
-Wells Fargo & Company MN now owns 6,633 shares of the company’s stock worth $79,000 after purchasing an additional 3,548 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SNC purchased a new stake in Janux Therapeutics during the 3rd quarter worth approximately $103,000.
-Hedge funds and other institutional investors own 75.39% of the company’s stock.
+Several large investors have recently made changes to their positions in the business.
+Tower Research Capital LLC TRC grew its holdings in Janux Therapeutics by 149.4% during the first quarter.
+Tower Research Capital LLC TRC now owns 3,344 shares of the company’s stock worth $40,000 after acquiring an additional 2,003 shares during the period.
+Barclays PLC increased its holdings in shares of Janux Therapeutics by 533.0% during the 4th quarter.
+Barclays PLC now owns 4,608 shares of the company’s stock valued at $61,000 after purchasing an additional 3,880 shares in the last quarter.
+Citigroup Inc. lifted its stake in shares of Janux Therapeutics by 935.2% in the 2nd quarter.
+Citigroup Inc. now owns 5,787 shares of the company’s stock valued at $69,000 after purchasing an additional 5,228 shares during the period.
+Wells Fargo & Company MN boosted its holdings in Janux Therapeutics by 115.0% during the second quarter.
+Wells Fargo & Company MN now owns 6,633 shares of the company’s stock worth $79,000 after buying an additional 3,548 shares in the last quarter.
+Finally, BNP Paribas Arbitrage SNC purchased a new position in Janux Therapeutics in the third quarter valued at $103,000.
+75.39% of the stock is owned by hedge funds and other institutional investors.

 Janux Therapeutics, Inc, a clinical stage biopharmaceutical company, develops immunotherapies based on proprietary Tumor Activated T Cell Engager (TRACTr) and Tumor Activated Immunomodulator (TRACIr) platforms technology to treat patients suffering from cancer.
 Its lead TRACTr product candidates that are in preclinical or discovery stage target prostate-specific membrane antigen, epidermal growth factor receptor, and trophoblast cell surface antigen 2.